Mountain Biking in Auckland

 Royal Albany Trail (Grade 2-5)

 Something a little more technical with a good network of single tracks going through forest.
-There’s more than 20km of trails to enjoy here giving you a worthwhile biking session.
+There are more than 20km of trails to enjoy here giving you a worthwhile biking session.
 Get to the trails by heading north of State Highway 1 from Auckland Central.
 Exit at Greville Road and to the Albany Expressway.
 Take a left onto Bush Road, then left onto Bushlands Park Drive.
 Park here and ride on the 4WD track and look out for the trails on the right.

 Te Ara Tahuna Estuary Cycleway (Grade 1)

 This super easy cycleway in Orewa loops around the estuary on a shared cycleway.
-The route is 7.6km and should always be complimented with a trip to the beautiful Orewa Beach.
+The route is 7.6km and should always be complemented with a trip to the beautiful Orewa Beach.
 Orewa is along the Hibiscus Coast Highway about a 30-minute drive north of Auckland Central.

 Cycling and mountain biking on Waiheke Island